How to Track User Activity in WordPress

 In this article, we’ll take a look at how to set up WordPress user activity tracking in Google Analytics.

-Can Google Analytics Track Individual Users?
+Can Google Analytics Track Users by User ID?

 If you run a community-powered WordPress site that you want your users to register an account on, such as an eCommerce site, membership site, or forum site, Google Analytics can track your individual users.